TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Dataset

 \subsection{Tiny Mobile Robot}

-TiROD was collected using a SunFounder GalaxyRVR rover, which is a tiny mobile robot weighing 950g and measuring 30$\times$25$\times$16~cm.
-We selected this platform because it is a low-cost, open-source solution suitable for outdoor terrains.
+TiROD was collected using a SunFounder GalaxyRVR rover~\footnote{https://docs.sunfounder.com/projects/galaxy-rvr}, which is a tiny mobile robot weighing 950g and measuring 24$\times$18$\times$10cm.
+It is a low-cost, open-source solution suitable for outdoor terrains.
 Moreover, its built-in solar panel allows for extended operation in sunlit environments, making it ideal for many long-term navigation tasks.
-This tiny robot, shown in Fig~\ref{fig:tirod}, is equipped with six TT gear motors and a Rocker-Bogie suspension system~\cite{bickler1993new} designed for challenging terrains.
+The robot, shown in Fig.~\ref{fig:galaxyrvr}, is equipped with six TT gear motors and a Rocker-Bogie suspension system~\cite{bickler1993new} designed for challenging terrains.
 The motors are controlled via drivers connected to an Arduino Uno board.
 Additionally, the rover has an ESP32-CAM\footnotemark[2] MCU with a built-in 2.0 megapixels camera.